tetra-framework/tetra/docs/component-life-cycle.md

 When Attributes are set directly in the class, they are used as default values, as in any other python class too.
 Even if no `load()` method is present, the component can use this values.

+### Special case: `component_id`
+Each component automatically gets a `component_id` attribute at creation time.
+This id is maintained over the whole life cycle of the component.
+Called component methods and re-rendering the component do not change the `component_id`, but a full page reload does.
+The component_id is also set as `data-component-id` HTML attribute in the rendered component.

 ## 2. Resumed data from encrypted state

 If the component is resumed from a previous state, the encrypted state data is decrypted, and all component attributes are set from the previous state.